-The standard of proof under the Act is on a balance of probabilities as described in policy item #97.00, Evidence.
-However, as age 65 is the established retirement age under the Act, the Board requires evidence that is verified by an independent source to confirm the worker would work past age 65.
+As age 65 is the established retirement age under the Act, to continue to pay benefits after the age of 65, the evidence must support a finding that the worker would work past age 65.
 Evidence is also required so that the Board can establish the worker's new retirement date for the purposes of concluding wage loss benefits.
+The standard of proof under section 99(3) of the Act is "at least as likely as not" as described in policy item #97.00, Evidence.